ic-drp02/drp-server/README.md

 > source .venv/bin/activate
 ```

+If you ~~are a man of culture :)~~ use vscode with the python extension, this is done automatically when you open a terminal (in vscode of course).

 If you don't want to do this you can just install the dependencies globally using just:

 ```